Learn from mistakes before you make them

 The basic version

-The guiding principle is: relaxed, lazy observation.
+The guiding principle is: relaxed-but-alert “effortless” observation.
 Let your focus wander a bit and let it rest on random things and random qualities of those things.
 Initially, you’ll find it hard to keep your focus on one thing and quality for extended periods of time, and you don’t want to force it because then you’ll learn to associate struggle and frustration with this exercise.

 Instead, keep your attention on that single thing and quality until you start getting a bit restless.
 Notice that feeling of restlessness and maybe a bit of frustration and some thoughts that creep up along with them.
-There is nothing wrong at all with these feelings and thoughts, they’re completely natural, so don’t judge them.
+There is nothing wrong at all with these feelings and thoughts, they’re completely natural, so there’s no need to judge them.
 Just let them happen.
-Once you’ve done that for a bit, or if you start finding it hard to let the feelings and thoughts happen without judgement, let your attention wander again and then come to rest on another thing and quality.
+Once you’ve done that for a few seconds, or if you start finding it hard to let the feelings and thoughts happen without judgement, let your attention wander again and then come to rest on another thing and quality.
 Keep going.

 All of the principles from the previous chapter still apply, e.g. on how to deal with other thoughts and feelings or with losing focus, and how much time to put in.